Met0o/DataAnalyzer/README.md

 ## Overview

-I developed this app for my wife.
+I developed this application for my wife.

 DataAnalyzerApp is a Python-based graphical application that allows for customizable instruction-based analysis using OpenAI's Model API.
 It can handle data files in Excel and CSV formats.
 The app provides a simple user interface for specifying analysis instructions, selecting data columns, and executing custom NLP analysis.

-The application is built using the `tkinter` library for UI and leverages `multiprocessing` to speed up the analysis by using allocating available CPU cores.
+The application is built using the `tkinter` library for UI and leverages `multiprocessing` to speed up the analysis by allocating available CPU cores.

 ## Features
 - Customizable Analysis Instructions: